romanchernukha8-ctrl/devops-app/README.md

 ## Live Demo

 The application is deployed on AWS EC2.
-Public IP may change after instance restart.
+Due to dynamic public IP allocation, the endpoint may change after instance restart.
 ---

 ## Architecture